wendigo/wendigo/trino-extensions.md

 These two changes are:

-- Additional QueryResults.**data** field representation and meaning,
+- New QueryResults.**data** field representation and meaning,
 - Additional header (**Trino-Query-Data-Extension**)

 ### Trino-Query-Data-Extension

 The header is used by the client to request a given protocol extension.
 If it is supported, the client can expect the `QueryResults.data` in a new format.
-If it's not supported, USER_ERROR is raised.
+If it's not supported, `USER_ERROR` is raised.

 ### ExtQueryData